So, we did it! Let’s welcome our latest, long awaited release, the 0.51 one! Get it while it’s hot!

 Resource mining and territory control

 This version introduces a big change in how build points are managed.
 You probably know the drill and the leech if you already played the game before.
-The drill is an human machine to mine build points and the leech is the alien alter-ego, a live being due to the nature of that species.
+The drill is an human machine to mine build points and the leech is the alien counterpart, a live being due to the nature of that species.

 Each drill or leech built contributes a certain amount of build points and power to the team’s total pool which is now global and not linked to locations.
 Other buildables like turrets, armouries, acid tubes or eggs consume the build points and power provided by drills and leeches.
 It means drills and leeches have to be defended since the destruction of them leaves the dependent buildables unpowered.
 Additionally, when buildables are destroyed, it takes a while for the used build points to be released back into the available pool.

 To be efficient drills and leeches have to maintain a certain distance between them.
 This gameplay change encourages territory wars in the way teams need to control foreign territories to build outer drills or leeches as needed to build their bases.
-Since the mechanism makes buildables dependent on mining device it provides an alternative to the old Tremulous’ sudden-death: the more the game lasts the longer it takes to recover build points after a structure is destroyed, weakening the least well managed base therefore accelerating its destruction.
+Since the mechanism makes buildables dependent on mining construction it provides an alternative to the old Tremulous’ sudden-death: the more the game lasts the longer it takes to recover build points after a structure is destroyed, weakening the least well managed base therefore accelerating its destruction.

 Dretch + Turret = 💜

 Dretches are able to attack turrets and rocket pods again!
 Dretches are one of the two alien forms an alien player can spawn with, the other being the granger builder form.
 The dretch is a small and weak attack form the alien player uses before morphing to stronger and deadlier forms.
 The original Tremulous game allowed those dretches to attack defensive structures like turrets, but this feature was disabled in the gameplay preview (GPP) of the never-released 1.2 release.
-Players were asking for the return of this feature and it made a lot of sense because it looked a bit inconsistent that a lone basic alien would not be able to destroy the human base when a lone unarmored human can destroy the alien one.
+Players were asking for the return of this feature and it made a lot of sense because it looked a bit inconsistent that a lone basic alien would not be able to destroy the human base when a lone unarmoured human can destroy the alien one.

 Some changes were implemented on the way player moves as requested by some players and by listening to them and taking care of problems their reported.
 It’s now possible to bounce on walls to help to reach some platforms more easily.
 Human sliding changed a bit and human dodging was disabled.